THE GUARANTEE

 FREQUENTLY ASKED

-What happens after the engagement ends?
+What happens after the build?

-Why does the Diagnostic tier require pre-work?
+Why does the Diagnosis require pre-work?

 What's the Trajectory-Weighted Indecision Rate?